amelBennaceur/OpenMarsML/README.md

-# OpenMarsML: Machine Learning for Martian Weather Prediction
+# OpenMarsML: Weather Prediction on Mars as a Multivariate Time Series Forecasting Problem

 This repository contains the implementation of deep learning models for time series forecasting of Martian weather conditions using data from the NASA InSight lander and OpenMARS reanalysis dataset.